sebastianfchr/Smoothing_Essential/README.md

 ## Integrating custom Smoothed Functions via pybind

-Custom functions can be defined in header-file source/pybind_integrated/smoothing_examples.hpp, and have to be exposed to pythoon in source/pybind_integrated/pybinder.cpp via pybind.
+Custom functions can be defined in header-file source/pybind_integrated/smoothing_examples.hpp, and have to be exposed to python in source/pybind_integrated/pybinder.cpp via pybind.
 They are then compiled into a python module.